Florida State Road 52: Related routes

+County Road 52A

-County Road 52 Alternate (CR 52 Alt) was the bannered route of SR 52 south of Dade City.
-It began at an intersection with CR 579 on the southeast corner of St. Leo just south of the intersection with the former alignment of SR 52 and ran east along Clinton Street through the communities of Lake Pasadena Heights and Clinton Heights before terminating at an intersection with US 98 and US 301 on the south side of Dade City.
-It was incorporated into SR 52 following its realignment on February 17, 2023.
+County Road 52 Alternate (CR 52 Alt) is the bannered route of SR 52 south of Dade City.
+It began at an intersection with CR 579 on the southeast corner of St. Leo just south of the intersection with the former alignment of SR 52 and ran east along Clinton Street through the communities of Lake Pasadena Heights and Clinton Heights before encountering the intersection with US 98 and US 301 on the south side of Dade City.
+The route continues east of there just outside of the city limits and terminates at CR 35 Alternate (Old Lakeland Highway).

+The segment between CR 579 and US 98-301 was incorporated into SR 52 following its realignment on February 17, 2023.
+The segment east of US 98-301 still exists.

+County Road 52

 County Road 52 (CR 52) is a county route of SR 52 between west of San Antonio and Dade City.
 It is a former alignment of SR 52 before its realignment to a 7 mi four-lane divided highway segment to the south.
 It begins at an intersection with SR 52 west of its intersection with Mirada Boulevard, diverging to the northeast.
 It then proceeds to run east through San Antonio and St. Leo before running northeast and entering Dade City, where it turns north and becomes 21st Street, before turning right onto Meridian Avenue and running east through Downtown Dade City before terminating at an intersection with US 98 and US 301.